Black River – East Fork

 - Knutes Road to Steponik Road: 5.8 miles.
 Probably a sandy slow section with no rapids and a handful of downed trees.
 You should be legal to launch by Knutes Road, but the local landowner doesn’t like outsiders.
 Supposedly there is an access option at Borek Road.

-- East Fork Road to East Fork Campround: 2.6 miles.
-A good, easy whitewater section with two Class 2’s and two Class 1’s.
-One of the more popular sections.
+- East Fork Road to East Fork Campround: 2.3 miles.
+Another good section of the river with two Class 1’s and two Class 2’s.

-- East Fork Campground to Lake Arbutus: Simple lake paddling.
+- East Fork Campground to Lake Arbutus: Simple flowage paddling.
 Lake Arbutus has about 9 landings to choose from.

 Thanks to Michael Duncanson, author of “Indian Head Rivers,” for information on several of these sections.